Slimbook-Team/.github/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=slimbook&layout=compact&theme=dark)](https://github.com/slimbook)

-### 🤔 I’m looking for help with anything you want to help with ;)
+## We develop applications to optimize your ultrabook laptop.

 ### 📫 How to reach us: ...
 - Send an e-mail to: dev@slimbook.es
+### 🤔 We are looking for help with anything you want to help with ;)

 ## Issues

 Having issues?
-Just report in [the issue section](https://github.com/uta-org/jekyll-patreon/issues). **Thanks for the feedback!**
+Just report in [the issue section](https://github.com/slimbook/slimbook/issues). **Thanks for the feedback!**

 ## Contribute

-Fork this repository, make your changes and then issue a pull request.
-If you find bugs or have new ideas that you do not want to implement yourself, file a bug report.
+Fork any of our repositories, make your changes and then issue a pull request.
+If you find bugs or have new ideas that you do not want to implement yourself, fill a bug report.

 ## Donate